-I had to face a situation today that I had hoped I would never have to face again.
-In late 2008, after a big expansion at my office and the subsequent crash of the stock market, I found myself with a large payroll, bills to pay and No Cash.
+I recently had to face a situation that I had hoped I would never have to face again.
+In late 2008, after a big expansion at my office and the subsequent crash of the stock market, I found myself with a large payroll, bills to pay and NO CASH.
 I recall shedding some tears and sharing with my husband that I had no clue what I was going to do.
-He looked at me with that very unemotional gaze, and calmly responded, “You know exactly what you need to do” and he was right.
-I knew what I needed to do but it wasn’t what I wanted to do.
+He looked at me with that very unemotional gaze, and calmly responded, “You know exactly what you need to do.”
+He was right.
+I knew what I needed to do, but it wasn’t what I wanted to do.

 While times are very tough, the only way to monitor and guide a business is by analyzing and monitoring the numbers.
 You can’t guess how well the business is faring.
 You will know what you need to do and the decisions you will need to make to keep your business afloat when you dig into the numbers.
 As a business owner, I have become a numbers fanatic because looking at data is critical for making quick decisions and in this unprecedented time when the world has basically shut down, it is critical to make quick decisions that will insure the long term health of the business.

 The first thing to look at is CASH.
 How much ready cash do you have on hand right now?
 I’m not talking accounts receivable because you don’t know when you will get that money.
 Payments may slow down and some insurance companies may delay payments because of a shortage of staff or whatever.
 I’m not talking about money you may get from loans or possible grants.
 Don’t count on money you don’t have.
 Deal with the Facts and that is the cash you have on hand right now.

 The second thing to look at is what bills do you have on hand that have to be paid Now.
 Keep in mind some lenders, credit card companies, landlord, etc are willing to delay payment and give you terms.
 Try negotiating terms if you can.
 I would advise not to build up debt on high interest credit cards as those fees can bury you and the business.